-8. Fair Access
+Fair Access

-Local Authorities are required to have Fair Access Protocols in order to make sure that unplaced children who live in the home local authority, especially the most vulnerable, are offered a place at a suitable school as quickly as possible.
+8. Local Authorities are required to have Fair Access Protocols in order to make sure that unplaced children who live in the home local authority, especially the most vulnerable, are offered a place at a suitable school as quickly as possible.
 This includes admitting children above the published admissions number to schools that are already full.
 Students allocated under fair access protocols will take precedence over those on a waiting list.
 Witham St Hughs Academy will participate in Lincolnshire County Councils the fair access protocol.

-9. Children of UK service personnel (UK Armed Forces)
+Children of UK service personnel (UK Armed Forces)

-In order to meet the government's military covenant aimed at helping families of UK service personnel with a confirmed posting to the area, or crown servants returning to live in the area from overseas, the Governors have adopted the following arrangements.
+9. In order to meet the government's military covenant aimed at helping families of UK service personnel with a confirmed posting to the area, or crown servants returning to live in the area from overseas, the Governors have adopted the following arrangements.

-- Process an application in advance of the family arriving in the area provided it is accompanied by an official letter that declares a relocation date and a Unit postal address or quartering area address to use when considering the application against the school's oversubscription criteria. - Accept a Unit postal address or quartering area address for admissions purposes for a service child. - The Governors will not refuse a service child a place because the family does not currently live in the area.
+- Process an application in advance of the family arriving in the area provided it is accompanied by an official letter that declares a relocation date and a Unit postal address, intended address or quartering area address to use when considering the application against the school's oversubscription criteria. - Accept a Unit postal address or quartering area address for admissions purposes for a service child where the parent requests this - The Governors will not refuse a service child a place solely because the family does not have an intended address or does not yet live in the area.